CaptionQA: Is Your Caption as Useful as the Image Itself?: Related Work

-\paragraph{QA-based Multimodal Evaluation.} This category itself is split.
+To address this factual limitation, a second generation of object-centric evaluation methods emerged.
+SPICE and CHAIR~\cite{anderson2016spice,rohrbach2019objecthallucinationimagecaptioning} parse captions into semantic tuples, while newer benchmarks~\cite{dong2024benchmarking,zhai2023halle,lu2025benchmarking} attempt to parse a caption to extract "facts" and compute factual precision/recall.
+While a significant step towards correctness, these methods often rely on complex~\cite{lu2025benchmarking} pipelines, such as LLM-assisted judges~\cite{zhai2023halle,chan2023clairevaluatingimagecaptions} or graph-matching algorithms~\cite{lu2025benchmarking}, which can be non-deterministic and difficult to reproduce.
+Furthermore, they remain focused on natural images, and their "flat" attribute lists are not readily adapted to the structured, high-value information in specialized domains. \paragraph{Detailed Captioning and the VLM-as-Judge Paradigm.} A recent trend has shifted the focus to "detailed" captioning~\cite{ye2025painting}.
+To score these long and complex captions, a new "VLM-as-a-Judge" paradigm has become popular, exemplified by benchmarks like CapArena~\cite{cheng2025caparena} and CAPability~\cite{liu2025good}.
+This approach, while well-correlated with human judgment, introduces new challenges.
+It outsources evaluation to a non-deterministic "black-box" VLM, making scores dependent on specific prompts and API updates, which hinders reproducibility.
+Moreover, this trend often conflates utility with verbosity.
+By optimizing for "thoroughness" (CAPability) or "detail" (DeCapBench~\cite{ye2025painting}), models are encouraged to produce exhaustive, noisy captions, misaligning with the real-world need for efficient, salient information.
+Thus, our main contribution is not simply switching the evaluation format (QA answer vs.\ statements judge), but proposing a downstream-driven definition of a good caption and a new evaluation objective compare to prior works. \paragraph{QA-based Multimodal Evaluation.} This category itself is split.
 First, the most common benchmarks reported in SOTA MLLM releases~\cite{antol2015vqa,masry2022chartqa,chen2024we,saikh2022scienceqa,mathew2021docvqa,li2024seed,fu2023mme,zhang2024mme} (e.g., MMBench~\cite{liu2024mmbench}, MMMU~\cite{yue2024mmmu}) evaluate a different capability.
 These benchmarks test a passive fact-retrieval skill, which is not a proxy for the active compositional skill of generating a comprehensive description.
 Furthermore, their sparse metric (often 1-2 Qs/image) fails to cover the full scope of an image's content.
 A line of work~\cite{lian2025describe,lin2024evaluating,yue2025qaeval} aligns with our premise of using QA as an evaluation metric for generative models.
 This paradigm offers a promising path toward objective, fact-based assessment.
 However, these methods have not yet provided the deep, structured taxonomy or critical cross-domain coverage necessary to evaluate the specialized caption utility.

 In contrast to these approaches, our work introduces a utility-centric paradigm that is deterministic, evaluates the correct active captioning task, and provides deep, taxonomy-driven diagnostics across high-value specialized domains for the first time.